filecoin-project/devgrants/open-grant-proposals/open-proposal-BFLO_AND_THE_SDGs.md

 Phase 2 Plans are:

 • Build towards v2.0 of the BFLO Commons
-• Filecoin mainnet updates, incorporate new code, storage costs, and storage terms
-• Our intention is to continue use case modeling, leverage Layer 2 networks on Ethereum to cut down substantially on transaction fee costs.
-• Integrate UN SDG public and climate related attestations and verifications.
-• Added functionality we envision including are indexing tools to access blockchain attestations, benchmarking tools, and digital identity.
+• Added functionality we envision including are indexing tools to access and interact with blockchain attestations.
 • Deepen engagement with W3C to promote the adoption of BFLO technology by verifiers and certifiers, and the technology by relevant ecosystem players.

-We anticipate with use there will be nuances and we will seek to refine as time and resources allow.
+We anticipate with use there will be nuances.
+We will seek to refine as time and resources allow.

 # Team